What is a Pantograph, and How Does It Power Train?

 When the Pantograph is Preferred Over the Third Rail System

-Pantographs are more fragile than the third-rail system, but they allow the use of higher voltages.
+Pantographs are more fragile than the third-rail system but allow higher voltages.

 As a result, they are the dominant form of electricity collection for modern electric trains, which doesn’t wholly write off the third-rail technology.